-The Company has determined that there is no Expected Credit Loss (ECL) on related party balances as at 31 March 2022 (31 March 2021: NIL).
+The Company has determined that there is no Expected Credit Loss (ECL) on related party balances as at March 31, 2024, NIL (2023: NIL).
+No balances were written off during the year (2023: NIL).

 17. Financial Risk Management

 A financial instrument is any contract that gives rise to a financial asset of one enterprise and financial liability or equity instrument of another enterprise.